devenkhatri/dhimahi-preview-site/content/services/web-development.md

   - question: "Do you help with domain and hosting setup?"
     answer: "Yes, we can help you choose and set up domain names and hosting services.
 We work with reliable hosting providers and can manage the technical setup for you."
   - question: "What if I need changes after the website is launched?"
     answer: "We offer post-launch support and can make changes as needed.
-Minor updates are often included in our maintenance packages, while major changes are quoted separately."
+We provide ongoing support for all website updates and modifications."
 ---

 # Web Development 🌐